vidishsirdesai/projects/README.md

 dsthostsrvrerrorrate    125973.0      0.120240  3.194594e-01  0.0   0.00    0.00    0.00  1.000000e+00
 ```

+### Unique attributes and number of unique attributes in each column
+Information regarding the number of unique attributes and the unique attributes in each column can be found here: [link](artifacts/unique_attributes.txt).

 ### Value counts and frequency of occurrence of each unique element in each column
 Information regarding the value counts of each of the unique attributes can be found here: [link](artifacts/value_counts.txt).

 Additionally, the frequency of occurrence of each unique values in each column expressed as a proportion of the total count can found here: [link](artifacts/value_counts_normalized.txt).

-### Unique attributes and number of unique attributes in each column
-Information regarding the number of unique attributes and the unique attributes in each column can be found here: [link](artifacts/unique_attributes.txt).
+### Cleaning `suattempted` column
+The column `suattempted`, according to the data dictionary (https://github.com/vidishsirdesai/network_anomaly_detection?tab=readme-ov-file#data-dictionary), is supposed to have only 2 values, i.e., 0 and 1.
+But, as seen in the output of cell number `19` in the jupyter notebook ([link](notebooks/eda.ipynb)), it has 3 values, i.e., 0, 1, and 2.

+Assuming that the presence of 2 in the column is a typo, all the rows in the column `suattempted` where there was a 2 present is changed to 1.

+### Missing values and duplicates
+There are no missing values or duplicates in the data.

 ### Conversion of data type of certain numerical attributes to categorical attributes
 The data type of the following numerical attributes (columns) is converted to categorical,